-Results for the first six months of 2006 included various items related to the Company's previously announced restructuring activities and its transition to an independent office products distribution company, which are not expected to be ongoing, including the following:
+Our results for 2007 and 2006 included various items related to the Company's previously announced restructuring activities and our transition from a commodity manufacturing-based company to an independent office products distribution company, which are not expected to be ongoing, including the following:

-- · In the first six months of 2006, we recorded pre-tax charges of \$89.6 million and \$26.6 million related to the closing of 109 retail stores and the consolidation of our corporate headquarters, respectively.
-These charges were included in Other operating (income) expense, net in the Consolidated Statements of Income (Loss) and were reflected in the Retail segment (store closures) and the Corporate and Other segment (headquarters consolidation), respectively.
-See sub-caption "Integration Activities and Facility Closures" below for additional information regarding the store closures and the headquarters consolidation. - In the first six months of 2006, we recognized an \$11 million loss from discontinued operations related to a manufacturing facility near Elma, Washington.
+- Results for the first nine months of 2007 included a loss from a sale of OfficeMax, Contract's operations in Mexico.
+These operations were sold to OfficeMax de Mexico, our 51% owned joint venture that operates OfficeMax stores in Mexico.
+The net impact of the transaction was a \$1.1 million increase in minority interest, net of income tax, which is included in the Consolidated Statement of Income (Loss). - In the first nine months of 2006, we recorded pre-tax charges of \$89.5 million related to the closing of 109 retail stores, \$7.9 million related to the reorganization of our contract segment and \$38.1 million related to the consolidation of our corporate headquarters, respectively.
+These charges were included in Other operating (income) expense, net in the Consolidated Statements of Income (Loss) and were reflected in the Retail segment (store closures), Contract segment (reorganization) and the Corporate and Other segment (headquarters consolidation), respectively.
+See sub-caption "Integration Activities and Facility Closures" below for additional information regarding the store closures and the headquarters consolidation. - In the first nine months of 2006, we recognized an \$11 million loss from discontinued operations related to a manufacturing facility near Elma, Washington.
 See sub-caption "Discontinued Operations" below for more information regarding the loss from discontinued operations. - During the second quarter of 2006, we reduced a liability related to the Additional Consideration Agreement that was entered into in connection with the sale of the paper, forest products and timberland assets, which resulted in a credit to Other, income (expense), net (non-operating) of \$9.2 million.